-According to the handbook of management scales (2016), “The notion of brand personality is based on the assumption that brands can be seen as human by consumers, as part of their daily lives.
+According to the Handbook of Management Scales (2016), “The notion of brand personality is based on the assumption that brands can be seen as human by consumers, as part of their daily lives.
 Brands, therefore, can be described in terms of their personality, as if they were people.”
-The brand personality dimensions have been originally developed by researchers like Fournier and Aaker.
-Aaker (1997) derived them from the big five dimensions of human personality.
+Brand personality dimensions were originally developed by researchers like Fournier and Aaker.
+Aaker’s (1997) framework draws on the “Big Five” dimensions of human personality.

-The major idea of the concept brand personality is that brands can transport personality traits or human values and be associated with humanized characteristics like being modern, lively, or old-fashioned.
-Keller et al. (2019) describe five key dimensions (each with further sub-dimensions) of brand personality: “sincerity (down-to-earth, honest, wholesome, and cheerful), excitement (daring, spirited, imaginative, and up-to-date), competence (reliable, intelligent, successful), sophistication (upper class and charming), and ruggedness (outdoorsy and tough) (Keller et al. 2019, p.
+The basic idea underlying the concept of brand personality is that brands can express personality traits or human values and become associated with human characteristics like being modern, lively, or old-fashioned.
+Keller et al. (2019) describe five key dimensions (each with further sub-dimensions) of brand personality: sincerity (down-to-earth, honest, wholesome, and cheerful), excitement (daring, spirited, imaginative, and up-to-date), competence (reliable, intelligent, successful), sophistication (upper class and charming), and ruggedness (outdoorsy and tough) (Keller et al., 2019, p.
 114).
-Generally, brand personality evolves by consumers deductions.
-For example, previous research found that non-profit brands are perceived by consumers as being warmer than for-profit brands, but also as less proficient (Keller et al. 2019).
-It is also important to keep in mind that the brand personality is influenced by any marketing activity, especially communication and advertising like the usage of images and persons in campaigns, e.g., the typical Abercrombie & Fitch models, have a strong impact on the associated brand personality.
-A strong brand personality can also be difficult to change because consumers have a specific character in mind, which is firmly established (Keller et al. 2019).
-An important fact is that consumers often decide for brands with a personality which goes in line with their actual self-concept, or even more with their desired image.
-This effect is particularly true for brands which are visible to others and consumers who care a lot about how others perceive them, are likely to pick brands which fit their desired image.
-A famous example of a brand with a strategically managed personality is the hotel brand Hyatt (Keller et al. 2019).
+Generally, brand personality evolves according to consumers’ deductions.
+For example, previous research found that non-profit brands are perceived by consumers as being warmer but less proficient than for-profit brands (Keller et al., 2019).
+It is also important to keep in mind that brand personality is influenced by any marketing activity, especially communication and advertising like the usage of images and persons in campaigns, e.g., the typical Abercrombie & Fitch models.
+A strong brand personality can also be difficult to change because consumers have a specific character in mind, which is firmly established (Keller et al., 2019).
+Consumers often opt for brands with a personality that goes in line with their actual self-concept, or even more with the image of their ideal self.
+This effect is particularly true for brands which are visible to others, and consumers who care a lot about how others perceive them are likely to pick brands which fit their desired image.
+A famous example of a brand with a strategically managed personality is the hospitality company Hyatt Hotels (Keller et al., 2019).

 Measuring brand personality

-Brand personality can be measured, which is important to analyse the status quo and control defined goals.
-The first scales to measure brand personality have been developed in the late 1990s, mainly initiated by brand researcher Jennifer Aaker (1997) (Zarantonello & Pauwels-Delassus 2016).
-Aaker’s scale has become quite prominent in applied and academic brand research over the last decades, even though some researchers, e.g., Romaniuk and Ehrenberg (2012), criticized the scale in terms of its usefulness.
-The scale from Aaker has been used by several followers, who used it with another focus.
-Some others changed Aaker’s definition of brand personality as a set of “human characteristics” into “personality traits”, meaning that they do not use items like age or gender since they do not associate them with brand personality (Zarantonello & Pauwels-Delassus 2016).
-An example is the brand personality barometer by Ambroise and Valette-Florence (2010).
-Furthermore, some researchers adapted the scale to certain contexts, e.g., brand personality analysis in Japan or Spain.
-Also, some personality scales are adapted for non-profit brands, B2B brands or city and destination brands (Zarantonello & Pauwels-Delassus 2016).
+Brand personality can be measured, which is important for analyzing the status quo and for defining goals.
+The first scales were developed in the late 1990s, mainly initiated by brand researcher Jennifer Aaker (1997) (Zarantonello & Pauwels-Delassus, 2016).
+Aaker’s scale has become quite prominent in applied and academic brand research over the last decades, even though some researchers, e.g., Romaniuk and Ehrenberg (2012), have criticized the scale in terms of its usefulness.
+Even so, Aaker’s scale has been adopted by several scholars, who have shifted the focus, for example by redefining brand personality as a set of “personality traits”, as opposed to Aaker’s “human characteristics”, discarding items like age or gender (Zarantonello & Pauwels-Delassus, 2016).
+A notable example is the brand personality barometer introduced by Ambroise and Valette-Florence (2010).
+Furthermore, some researchers have adapted the scale to certain contexts, e.g., brand personality analysis in Japan or Spain.
+Also, some personality scales are adapted for non-profit brands, B2B brands, or city and destination brands (Zarantonello & Pauwels-Delassus, 2016).

-Brand personality scale by Aaker (1997)
+Aaker’s brand personality scale (1997)